-To receive Dream Act, AB540 and AB131 benefits, students must:
+To qualify as an AB540 student and be eligible for be eligible for Dream Act, AB130 and AB131 benefits, students must:

 - Have attended a California high school for a minimum of three years.

 - Graduate from a California high school or pass the California High School Proficiency Exam (CHSPE) or get a General Equivalency Diploma (GED, also called General Educational Development test).

 - Enroll in an accredited California institution of higher education.

 - In the case of students without legal immigration status, fill out an affidavit stating that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so.

 - To get a Cal Grant, students must also meet all other Cal Grant eligibility criteria.
 For additional information on Cal Grant eligibility, click here.

 If you have questions regarding whether or not you qualify for AB540 status, please go to the Admissions office or click here for their AB540 webpage.
 If you are already an AB540 student and have questions about your California Dream Act Application or eligibility, please contact the Financial Aid Office.